emilynordmann/netlify/content/project/missing_history/index.md

 >    * Women in psychology
 >    * The replication crisis
 >    * Psychology and government policy

-Huge thanks and recognition to Chiara Horlin, [Helena Paterson](https://twitter.com/PatersonHelena), and [Wil Toivo](https://twitter.com/wtoivo1) from UofG Psychology for their input and advice on the questions and resources.

 You are free to reuse, remix and adapt these this work without attribution, however, because even teaching-focused academics need to worry about impact, please let me know via e-mail or Twitter if you do!